 catastrophic events

-For Hurricane Milton file your catastrophe claim
+For the California Wildfires, file your catastrophe claim

 HOW TO PREPARE FOR A CATASTROPHIC EVENT

+Document your property and assets.
 A detailed inventory of your business property and assets can significantly speed up the claims process if you need to file one.
-Here’s how to do it:

 • Take Photos and Videos: Document the exterior and interior of your business premises, focusing on valuable equipment, inventory, and structural features.